-On a rolling 12 month basis, inbound traffic was up 1.0% compared to the rolling 12 months ending in October.
-Outbound traffic increased 1.3% compared to 12 months ending in October.
+On a rolling 12 month basis, inbound traffic was down 0.2% compared to the rolling 12 months ending in Octrober.
+Outbound traffic was down 1.4% compared to 12 months ending in October.

-In general, inbound traffic has been increasing and outbound traffic had been mostly moving sideways.
+Inbound traffic has been increasing, and outbound traffic has been mostly moving sideways.